[?] Subscribe To This Site

 • Wash all your clothes

-Why is culling so important?
+Why is culling important?

-The prevalence of pasteurella germs living inside domestic rabbits (whether or not there are symptoms) is close to 100%.
+The prevalence of Pasteurella germs living inside domestic rabbits (whether or not there are symptoms) is close to 100%.

 The idea behind culling our sick rabbits is not necessarily to reduce the prevalence of the germ, but to arrive at overall improved immunity to snuffles across the board in ALL domestic rabbits.
 Rabbits may always carry P. multocida, but with strong immune systems, far fewer of them would ever get sick.